Sadikhova-A/Minimization_2/README.md

 # Optimization CW 2
-## Fuel Minimization
+## Transport Cost Optimization
-- Solved a fuel minimization of the form below using the Weiszfeld Method
+- Solved a transport cost minimization problem of the form below using the Weiszfeld Method

 $$  \min_{\vec{x} \epsilon R^2} \left[ f(\vec{x}) \equiv \sum^{4}_{i=1} || \vec{x} - \vec{a}_i||_2\right] $$
 - Showed the best position for an assebly line to be build if it wants to minimize fuel costs between four factories (anchor points) when: